Simon-0711/ta_lyrics_sentiment_classification/README.md

 In this project we will use the githup project https://github.com/workmanjack/lyric-mood-classification as starting point.
 We will utilize the devloped CNN for mood classification based on lyrics in this project an apply it to our dataset.

 #### Utilized librarires
 The project is runnable by simply using the command ``` docker-compose up ```, which builds and starts all necessary services.
 Only docker (preferrably in Linux or WSL2) is a prerequisite.
+Please note that it might take up to ~5 minutes to start the application properly, based on your System.

 #### Contributions